 Our history

-In the early days our church was on the Fairfax circuit, later it was on the Arlington-Lincolnia Circuit.
+In the early days, our church was on the Fairfax circuit, later it was on the Arlington-Lincolnia Circuit.
 In 1912 we became a part of the East Fairfax Charge in the Baltimore Conference.
-Our Minister often served 7 Churches.
+Our Minister often served seven churches.
 We became a two-point circuit in 1942 with Franconia.
 In 1953 we became a separate Charge with our first full time Minister.
-After 79 years on Lincolnia road we had outgrown that space and on May 8, 1955, land was purchased at the corner of Route 236 (Little River Turnpike) and Lincoln Avenue.
-Opening day services were held in the new Educational building one hundred years after the first Church was built in Lebanon in 1855.
+After 79 years on Lincolnia Road we had outgrown that space and on May 8, 1955, land was purchased at the corner of Route 236 (Little River Turnpike) and Lincoln Avenue.
+Opening day services were held in the new Educational building one hundred years after the first church was built in Lebanon in 1855.

-In 1968, when the Methodists Evangelical United Brethren churches merged, we became the “Lincolnia United Methodist Church”.
+In 1968, when the Methodist Church and Evangelical United Brethren Church merged, we became the “Lincolnia United Methodist Church”.

 Our Mission & Vision